erc6900/reference-implementation/README.md

 ## Development

-Anyone is welcome to submit feedback and/or PRs to improve code or add Plugins.
+Anyone is welcome to submit feedback and/or PRs to improve code or add Modules.

 ### Testing